Botany Field School

 - It is recommended that students have taken Biology 1102, or Biol 2213/2214 Fall or Spring Flora, but not mandatory.

-- For a non-degree seeking individuals, some prior introduction to plant biology OR a strong interest in learning about the Idaho flora would be needed.
+- For non-degree seeking individuals, some prior introduction to plant biology OR a strong interest in learning about the Idaho flora would be needed.

 You will be able to register once approval is received from the instructor.
 Once registered, you will receive periodic emails as new information related to the class becomes available.